chipsalliance/Caliptra/doc/Caliptra.md

 1. MCU RT FW will do PLDM T5 flow to obtain the FW images for downstream uControllers (or other SoC configuration)
 2. MCU RT FW will send/stream the (FW or config) payload to Caliptra SHA Acc to perform hash measurements as the payload comes through the MCTP transport.
-3. MCU RT FW can either stage the entire image or write to the final destination as a part of the previous step depending on the SoC construction.
+3. MCU RT FW can either stage the entire image or write to the final destination as a part of the previous step depending on the SOC construction.
-   a.
-Note: By SoC security/design construction, the FW/payload that is loaded must NOT be allowed to execute or be used until Caliptra authorizes that the FW/payload.
+    1. Note: By SOC security/design construction, the FW/payload that is loaded must NOT be allowed to execute or be used until Caliptra authorizes that the FW/payload.
 4. MCU RT FW will issue the imageID & GO-field bit (bit that Caliptra RT FW would set if the image authorization is successful) to Caliptra RT FW to start off the process of image authorization of the image that was hashed.
 5. Caliptra RT FW will obtain this hash from the internal SHA accelerator register that was used to hash in the previous step.
 6. Caliptra RT FW after verifying/authorizing the image and if it passes, it will set EXEC/GO bit into the register as specified in the previous command.
 This register  write will also assert a Caliptra interface wire.
 7. MCU RT FW has an option of looking at the Mailbox command success or read the register or use the wire that the register will drive to allow the execution of the FW.
-This wire allows SoCs to construct a hardened logic of allowing executions from ICCM/TCMs only after the wire is set.
+This wire allows SOCs to construct a hardened logic of allowing executions from ICCM/TCMs only after the wire is set.
-   a.
-SoC construction outside of MCU SRAM is SoC specific construction and the spec here provides recommendations on using MCU and Caliptra to build such a logic.
+    1. SOC construction outside of MCU SRAM is SOC specific construction and the spec here provides recommendations on using MCU and Caliptra to build such a logic.
 Please refer to Caliptra subsystem hardware specification for construction specifics (Hint: These functions are integrated into Manufacturer Control Interface [MCI]).
-   b.
-Any logic outside of the Caliptra Subsystem boundary is SoC specific and will be custom to the SoC design.
+    2. Any logic outside of the Caliptra Subsystem boundary is SoC specific and will be custom to the SoC design.
 This specification provides recommendations for how Caliptra and MCU may be integrated into the SoC.

 **FIXME:** Add the visio flow picture